Rational Solutions of Painlev\'e V from Hankel Determinants and the Asymptotics of Their Pole Locations: Deift--Zhou steepest descent analysis

-\br[Explanation of Fig. \ref{Figone}.]
-The two quantization conditions \eqref{quantcond} can be interpreted as describing a mesh of level sets of the two functions $H_1,H_2$ (both functions of the complex parameter $s$); in the various panels in Fig. \ref{Figone} these are precisely forming the mesh of curves that populate the interior of $EoT$.
-The intersection points of this mesh are the points where the quantization conditions \eqref{quantcond} hold, and hence where the solution of the model problem RHP \ref{RHPMs>0} ceases to exist.
-They also approximate very precisely the zeros of the rational solutions (in fact better than expected), with only obvious deviations near the boundaries of the two halves of $EoT$, since there the elliptic curve of the radical $R$ \eqref{defR} degenerates (i.e., two branch-points come together). $\triangle$ \er
+\begin{Remark}[explanation of Figure~\ref{Figone}.]
+The two quantization conditions \eqref{quantcond} can be interpreted as describing a mesh of level sets of the two functions $H_1$, $H_2$ (both functions of the complex parameter $s$).
+In the various panels in Figure~\ref{Figone} these are precisely forming the mesh of curves that populate the interior of ${\rm EoT}$.
+The intersection points of this mesh are the points where the quantization conditions \eqref{quantcond} hold, and hence where the solution of the model problem Riemann--Hilbert Problem~\ref{RHPMs>0} ceases to exist.
+They also approximate very precisely the zeros of the rational solutions (in fact better than expected), with only obvious deviations near the boundaries of the two halves of ${\rm EoT}$, since there the elliptic curve of the radical $R$ \eqref{defR} degenerates (i.e., two branch-points come together). \end{Remark}

-\subsubsection{Second transformation, model problem and its solution: the case $\Re (s)<0$}
+\subsubsection{Second transformation, model problem and its solution: The case $\boldsymbol{\Re (s)<0}$}